 The Charles, Lela and Mary Slough Foundation scholarship was established to help needy Texas students attend college.
 The Slough Scholarship awards up to $5000 per year ($2500 per Fall/Spring) for a total of 5 years or the completion of a Bachelor's Degree or a total accumulation of 136 semester hours or 36 credits, whichever comes first.
 Requirements include: completed FAFSA, TX Resident and US Citizen, minimum 3.0 GPA, enroll as full-time college student, high school graduate, and write an essay.
-Deadline is March 29th.
+Online applications may be submitted beginning January 1.

 St. Paul United Methodist Church established a scholarship to assist students to attend college, vocational, or technical school.
 Applicants must have a demonstrated need for financial assistance, desire to receive a degree, be an active member of a local church and complete the application.
 Deadline is April 10th.

 Payscale has established two $2000 scholarships for students erolled in a business or human resources related major.
 Applicants must complete the official application, which includes a 300-500 word essay.
 The scholarship will start accepting applications again in February of 2018.

 Giva, Inc., a technology company located in Silicon Valley, offers a semi-annual $1000 tuition scholarship.
 Applicants must submit a 500-1000 word essay telling how you will use your talents and education to make the world a better place and submit a current resume.
 Winners are required to perform some community service volunteer work.
 Deadline: June 1 or December 1 annually.
 Scholarships will be awarded by August 15th and February 15th of each year.
 Students can apply only once in any 12-month period.